 This adhesive is commonly used in schools and households for simple repairs and projects.
 Its formulation prioritizes safety and ease of use, making it a preferred choice.

 White glue’s composition allows for a slower drying time, providing users with the flexibility to adjust materials before the bond sets.
+Note: “white glue” is still PVA—the difference is formulation and additives, not base chemistry.
 Its non-toxic nature ensures a safe option for children’s crafts, making it a staple in classrooms worldwide.

 How are they different?